HubSpot Asset Marketplace theme requirements

 - Modules must contain inline help text (where applicable) to further convey how to use the module.

-- When including menu fields, modules must use "Choose a menu" as the default content option.
+- When including menu fields, modules must use "Select a menu" as the default content option.

-- When including form fields, modules must use "Choose a form" as the default content option.
+- When including form fields, modules must use "Select a form" as the default content option.

 Keep in mind the following limits per theme: